 It’s a short sail to Raasay at around 25 minutes and the ferry departs every hour midweek during daylight hours, so I booked tickets for a full-day adventure departing Skye at 8.30 am and returning at 6.30 pm, and wheeled my trusty mountain bike into the cargo hold.

 While cars are permitted, I think it’s best to take a mountain bike just so you can suddenly veer off down a minor track at a moment’s notice, whereas with a car there’s always the hassle of trying to find a parking space.

 From the ferry terminal it’s a 5-minute cycle ride to Raasay House which I’d decided would be an ideal place to grab breakfast while examining my OS Map #24 of Raasay (link to the OS Maps shop).

 Raasay House is a much bigger place than you’d expect to find on such a small island and it’s surprisingly luxurious, with a very nice dining room, friendly staff, and delicious food.

 Breakfast munched, coffee slurped and route planned, I set off to the next stop which was the newly-opened Raasay Distillery.

 The distillery runs organized tours as well as tasting sessions, but my main intention was to reserve a bottle of their highly recommended gin and single malt whisky for later collection.

-The distillery appears to have gone all-out to cater to tourists and there’s a very nice bar and shop in the main visitor centre alongside an outdoors seating area with stunning views over the Sound of Raasay.
+The distillery appears to have gone all-out to cater to tourists and there’s a very nice bar and shop in the main visitor centre alongside an outdoor seating area with stunning views over the Sound of Raasay.